-A robust Center of Excellence driven by your staff and supported by the expertise of your data science vendor partners is the end game you should be seeking to accomplish.
+A robust Center of Excellence driven by your staff and supported by the expertise of your AI data science vendor partners is the end game you should be seeking to accomplish.
 We recommend using this model if you are planning to build in-house data science team in the future.

 - Outcome-based or Gain-sharing Model

 Outcome-based models are generally the most complex of these models.
 They require transparency, a deep understanding of requirements by the vendor and appropriately chosen metrics to measure successful outcomes.

 The gain-sharing models are growing in popularity with both vendors and clients, and the reasons for this are simple.
 Vendors feel more engaged and responsible for creating desirable business outcomes, they also tend to show more of a ‘risk-taker’ attitude.
 Clients on their part, receive higher-quality results from data science consulting that focus specifically on what they are looking to achieve.

 - Vendor Portfolio